MinsuKin/Multi-Campus/02_MoodCatcher/README.md

 # Moodcatcher (2019.11.25 – 2019.12.12)
-Summary: Journal that shows your emotion and sentiment analysis with colorful visualization
+Summary: A Personal Diary that shows your emotion and sentiment analysis with colorful visualization

 > Backend: Django